tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 When reading a query plan, actions will be run starting with the most nested steps.
 Looking at the query above `-> Seq Scan on users` is nested below our `-> Hash` step.
 Note that `Filter` isn't prefixed with `->` and isn't separate step in our plan, rather it a part of our scan on the `users` table.
 This means that `Seq Scan on users` is our most nested step.

-TODO - still working on this section

-We see that our scan on the `users` table is nested **and** has an `estimated start-up cost` of `0.00`.
-From what learned earlier, this `estimated start-up cost` means this step will run at the start of the query.

-With these two pieces together, the timeline and `cost` for the above multi-part step should make more sense.
-We start with the `seq scan on users` since the start-up cost is `0.00`.
+We can validate this with our knowledge of the two values of `cost`.
+We start with the `Seq Scan on users` since the `etimated start-up cost` is `0.00`.
 This step's `estimated total cost` is `10.62`.
 If we look at the `Hash` line above, we see that its `estimated start-up cost` is `10.62`.
 This means that as soon as we finish our `seq scan on users`, we will be able to start the `Hash` step.

 ```sql
 ->  Hash  (cost=10.62..10.62 rows=17 width=516)
   ->  Seq Scan on users  (cost=0.00..10.62 rows=17 width=516)
 ```

+Through our understanding of the `cost` attribute, we have been able to piece together an understanding for one of the fundamental aspects of a query plan's layout - that it represent a tree-like structure where the leaf nodes (the most nested elements) are run first.

 ### How Much?

-So far we have covered about what the two number of cost represent, but not what the values are.
+So far, we have covered about what the two number of cost represent but not what the values are.
 While we've talked about the `cost` as a sort of time-like measurement, it isn't actually a representation of time.
-The unit type used for `cost` can be changed, but defaults to being based on sequential page fetches.
+The unit type used for `cost` can be changed, but defaults to representing sequential page fetches.
 However, the units are arbitrary; what matters is the _relative_ costs.
 From the [postgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config-query.html#RUNTIME-CONFIG-QUERY-CONSTANTS)

 > The cost variables described in this section are measured on an arbitrary
 > scale.
 Only their relative values matter, hence scaling them all up or down by